 - Open the JMRI "Preferences" under the "Edit" menu,

-ThrottlesOnly basic support for throttles via the Ecos is supported.
-When an entry from the roster, or a DCC address is directly entered into the address field, JMRI will check the existing list of ECoS locos for a match on the first DCC address it comes across.
-If there is no match, the throttle will create an entry in the Ecos which will be listed as "Created By JMRI" with a default of 128 speed steps.
+ThrottlesOnly basic support for Throttles via the ECoS is supported.
+When an entry from the Roster, or a DCC address is directly entered into the address field, JMRI will check the existing list of ECoS Locos for a match on the first DCC address it comes across.
+If there is no match, the Throttle will create an entry in the ECoS database which will be listed as "Created By JMRI" with a default of 128 speed steps.

 From version 2.9.4 when you close down JMRI, you will be prompted to either delete or keep the entries in the ECoS.

-SensorsECoS-connected senors on the s88 bus have names like "US100:01", where "U" is the system name for esU ecos, "S" means sensor, "100" is the s88 board address registered in the Ecos, and "01" is the port on that board.
+SensorsECoS-connected Sensors on the s88 bus have names like "US100:01", where "U" is the system name for esU ECoS, "S" means sensor, "100" is the s88 board address registered in the ECoS, and "01" is the port on that board.

-Ecos InitialisationWhen JMRI first starts up, it reads the turnout, sensor and loco information from the ECoS, which might take a couple seconds.
-Turnouts and Sensors are automatically added into the JMRI tablesk, this is necessary so that a link can be made between the sensors and turnouts configured in the ecos and the accessory address that JMRI uses.
+ECoS initialisationWhen JMRI first starts up, it reads the Turnout, Sensor and Locomotive information from the ECoS, which might take a couple of seconds.
+Turnouts and Sensors are both automatically added to the JMRI Sensor Table.
+This is necessary so that a link can be made between the Sensors and Turnouts configured in the Ecos and the accessory address that JMRI uses.

-While gathering the loco information from the ecos, JMRI will check to see if there is already a roster entry assoicated with the loco.
-If the check fails, the system will ask if you wish to add import the Loco to the roster.
+While gathering the Locomotive information from the Ecos, JMRI will check to see if there is already a Roster entry associated with each Loco.
+If the check fails, the system will ask if you wish to add/import the Loco to the Roster.